The most premium pickup on the market

 The basic Pure version, which comes with unpainted bumpers and no interior carpet, is predicted to take just 2% of sales on these shores – underlining the X-Class’s lifestyle positioning.

-Keep reading for the full Mercedes-Benz X-Class review, which goes into much further detail about this pickup’s strengths and weaknesses – but suffice to say Mercedes is onto a winner.
+Keep reading for the full Mercedes-Benz X-Class review, which goes into much further detail about this pickup’s strengths and weaknesses – but we've always been impressed with the job Mercedes has done here.

 While some will continue to grumble that it’s just a Nissan Navara in fancy dress, Mercedes has done more than enough to ensure that X-Class buyers will be getting a rather different experience, and for the most part a substantially improved one.